dstackai/dstack/docs/workflows.md

 [//]: # (!!! tip "Source code")
 [//]: # (    You can find the full source code of the example in the [dstackai/dstack-examples]&#40;https://github.com/dstackai/dstack-examples&#41; GitHub repo.)

-## Providers

-The `provider` argument defines how the workflow is executed.

-dstack offers a variety of built-in providers that allow you to run any machine learning task, deploy an application, or launch a dev environment.

-Every provider may have its own arguments.
-For example, with the [`python`](providers/python.md) provider, we can pass `file` (the file to run), `requirements` (the file with requirements), `artifacts` (what folders) to save as output artifacts, and `resources` (what hardware resources are required to run the workflow, e.g. GPU, memory, etc).

-[//]: # (TODO: Provide mode provider examples)

-Check the [Reference](/providers) page to see the all built-in providers and their usage examples.

-[//]: # (TODO: Tell how to use custom providers)

-[//]: # (TODO: Add a link to the Providers Reference)

 ## Dependencies